poorlyordered/HomeSchool/bolt_docs/activeContext.md

 - Implement Playwright for end-to-end testing
 - Extend error handling to remaining components
 - Document testing procedures and error handling patterns
+- Improve testing environment for complex components with PDF generation and Supabase interactions